Port Styles

 Custom Styles

-yFiles for HTML offers an abstract style implementation, the PortStyleBase<TVisual>.
-Creating custom styles using this class as base class is discussed in detail in section Customizing Styles.
+yFiles for HTML offers an abstract style implementation: the PortStyleBase<TVisual>.
+For a detailed discussion on creating custom styles using this class as a base, see Customizing Styles.

 Invisible Ports

-The VoidPortStyle can be used to render a port invisible, while the port is still in the graph.
-Additionally, the port is not visible to any interactions like mouse clicks.
+The IPortStyle.VOID_PORT_STYLE can be used to make a port invisible, while the port remains in the graph.
+Additionally, the port will not respond to interactions such as mouse clicks.

 In yFiles for HTML this is the default style for ports.